DmitriyRebrykov/DmitriyRebrykov/README.md

 Here are some of my notable projects:

-- **[Project Name 1]**
+- **DressCode**
-  A scalable web application built with Django and Django REST Framework, integrated with Redis for caching and Celery for asynchronous task processing.
+  DressCode is a web service for selling clothing.
-  🔗 [Link to Repository] | 🌟 [Live Demo, if applicable]
+The project is built with Django, leveraging Django REST Framework and a PostgreSQL database.

-- **[Project Name 2]**
+The technology stack also includes:

-  A full-stack application leveraging Python, HTML, CSS, and JavaScript to deliver a seamless user experience with a robust SQL backend.
+Celery — for asynchronous task processing,

-  🔗 [Link to Repository] | 🌟 [Live Demo, if applicable]
+Redis — as a message broker and caching layer,

-- **[Project Name 3]**
+WeasyPrint — for PDF generation,

-  An API-driven project focused on optimizing data retrieval and processing using Django and PostgreSQL.
+Rosetta — for localization and translation management.
-  🔗 [Link to Repository] | 🌟 [Live Demo, if applicable]
+  🔗 [[Link to Repository](https://github.com/DmitriyRebrykov/Django-Dresscode.git)] | 🌟 [Live Demo, if applicable]

 ---